 NASA displays Apollo capsule hatch 50 years after fatal fire

-In this undated photo made available by NASA, from left, veteran astronaut Virgil Grissom, first American spacewalker Ed White and rookie Roger Chaffee, stand for a photograph in Cape Kennedy, Fla.
+In this 1966 photo made available by NASA, technicians work on the Spacecraft 012 Command Module at Cape Kennedy, Fla., for the Apollo/Saturn 204 mission.
 During a launch pad test on Jan.
-27, 1967, a flash fire erupted inside their capsule killing the three Apollo crew members.
+27, 1967, a flash fire erupted inside the capsule killing three Apollo crew members.

 Add your comments below